EmeEmu/BrainRBMjulia/README.md

   * `saving.jl` and `extendables.jl` offer serialization helpers and callbacks.
   * `utils/` contains helper modules for binary encodings, coupling approximations, dataset handling, error metrics, reordering, and voxel manipulation.
 * `ext/` – [Makie](https://makie.juliaplots.org/) extensions and plotting recipes.
-  * `BrainMakieExt.jl` registers Makie methods used by the package.
-  * Additional files provide recipes for brain projections, correlation heatmaps, RBM diagrams, and other visual diagnostics.
+  * registers Makie recipes for brain projections, correlation heatmaps, RBM diagrams, and other visual diagnostics.

 An `example/` directory illustrates how to train models and visualize results.

 ## Usage

+This package was developped for Julia 1.11.

 Add the package in a Julia environment and load it with: